Mistaking our Thoughts and Feelings for Truth

 Distorted picture of a building, with undistorted flag

 Thoughts and beliefs that are not supported by facts can be dangerous.
-They can lead us into actions that actually make our situation worse.
+They can lead us into actions that actually make our situations worse.
 And they can lead us into over-confidence or self-doubt.
 We think that, “Because I am feeling so good (or so bad) I am bound to succeed (or fail), which means there is nothing I need to do (or can do) to change the outcome.”
 And then, either through over-confidence or under-confidence, we stop ourselves from taking the actions we could have taken that would have made us more likely to achieve the outcome we want.

 Do you know someone who believes something strongly without any factual evidence?
 What kinds of outcomes does that create for them and the people around them?
 Would it be useful for them to learn to transform their emotions into something more useful?

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in times of change.

 You can sign up to daily posts here.